How Much Do Bass Lessons Cost? Typically $30–$100/Hour

 Private online instructor (Zoom) $40–$80/hour Same personalization, worldwide choice of teacher Needs a decent camera/mic setup

-Marketplace platforms (Preply, Lessonface, TakeLessons) $20–$60/hour Easy to browse, lots of teachers Quality varies; you're vetting the teacher yourself
+Marketplace platforms (Preply, Lessonface, TakeLessons) $20–$60/hour Easy to browse, lots of teachers Quality varies, and you are vetting the teacher yourself

 Group classes at a music store $20–$40 per class (30–45 min) Cheap, social Pace is set by the group, not you